 3. CITY’S RESPONSIBILITIES

-3.1 Service Funding.
-The City will pay, via payment of billings from the County in April and October each year, as specified in Section 6.1 of this Agreement, the fully allocated cost of the service as defined in Section 5 and detailed in Exhibit C, which is attached hereto and incorporated herein by this reference, as updated annually.
+3.1 Service Funding. ..The City will pay, based on invoices from the County, the fully allocated cost of the service and fleet costs as defined in Section 5.

 3.2 Operating Enhancements.
-The City agrees to pay for any enhanced services that support more efficient operations of City purchased service beyond that which the County normally provides, such as enhanced fare enforcement or transit lane enforcement.
-Any additional work beyond the scope specified herein shall be addressed in accordance with Section 10 of this Agreement.
+The City agrees to pay for any operating enhancements that support more efficient operations of City-funded transit service beyond that which the County normally provides, such as enhanced fare enforcement or transit lane enforcement.
+Including such operating enhancements into this Agreement shall be addressed in accordance with Section 10.

 3.3 City Transit Reserves.
 The maintenance and use of any reserve funds created or maintained by the City shall be solely within the City's control and are not subject to the County's reserve policies.

 3.4 Terminal Facilities.
-The City will make every effort to ensure adequate terminal facilities are available within the City limits to support Metro Transit services operated under this Agreement.
-The City acknowledges Metro’s ability to operate additional service frequency may be dependent on availability of adequate terminal facilities.
+The City will make every effort to ensure adequate terminal facilities are available within the City limits to support City-funded transit service.
+The City acknowledges Metro Transit’s ability to operate additional service frequency may be dependent on availability of adequate terminal facilities.

-4. TERM OF AGREEMENT
+4. AGREEMENT DURATION

 This Agreement shall commence upon signing by the Parties.
-Services will begin as specified in Exhibits A and B and continue until December 31, 2017, unless extended or earlier terminated pursuant to the terms of this Agreement.
+Services will begin as specified in Exhibits A-1 and A-2.
+This Agreement shall remain in effect until December 31, 2017, unless extended or earlier terminated pursuant to the terms of this Agreement.
 If the City desires to continue the Agreement beyond the initial term, the City will provide the County with written notice 180 days prior to the expiration date of the Agreement.
-With written approval of both Parties, the Agreement may be extended for an additional three (3) years by Metro Transit’s General Manager (the “General Manager”) and SDOT’s Director (the “Director”) without additional approval by the County Council or the City Council.
+The General Manager and the Director are authorized to extend this Agreement for up to an additional three (3) years without additional approval by the County Council or the City Council.

 5. SERVICE COSTS/REVENUES